The Problem of Self-Reference

 That is, nothing can exist independent of other things or arise in isolation”.
 (2)

-A similar observation is shared with the gist of the African concept of Ubuntu, defining the self as " I exist because of others", who in turn exist because of others, and so on.
+A similar observation is shared in the African concept of Ubuntu, defining the self as " I exist because of others", who in turn exist because of others, and so on.

 For an individual, together with developing awareness about the world, there is a fundamental need for identifying oneself through:

-- accepting a reference for one's existence, and
+- accepting a reference for one's existence, to what group it belongs, and

 - understanding of the potential for change, yet maintaining one's uniqueness over the passage of time.

 Self-reference is evident in the expression of the Law of Identity (A = A): a tautology in logical terms.
 Tautology (for example 1 = 1) carries 'zero information'.
-Some philosophers view the validity of the Law of Identity A = A as restricted to the field of abstraction (and as incapable of identifying objects in the physical domain):
+Some philosophers view the validity of the Law of Identity A = A as restricted to the field of abstraction (but as a formula incapable of identifying objects in the physical domain):

 “In mathematical logic the expression "A = A" has a well-defined meaning,